mikko-ahonen/usm-rfc/workflow-format.md

-# USM Workflow JSON Format
+# USM Workflow Interchange Format

 ## Abstract

-USM Workflow JSON Format represents descriptions of Unified Service Management (USM) workflows using JSON-based data structures.
-This format is useful for increasing the interoperability between systems supporting the USM method.
+USM Workflow Interchange Format represents descriptions of Unified Service Management (USM) workflows using JSON-based data structures.
+The purpose is to allow for interoperability between systems supporting the USM method.
 JSON is a lightweight, text-based, language-independent data interchange format commonly used in Internet applications.